11. Preparing for an inspection

 Information from any of these sources may lead to:

-- further activity, such as speaking to the registered manager and/or responsible individual or other stakeholders
+- further activity, such as speaking to the responsible individual or other stakeholders

 - the rescheduling of inspections based on either identified concerns within reports and/or notifications or based on a failure to submit reports or notifications